-A single-semester school for high school juniors and seniors in Colorado
+A single-semester school in Colorado for high school juniors and seniors

 HMI is akin to a college study abroad program, but for high school students.
 Our students spend a full academic semester on our campus and return to their home schools invigorated about education, experienced in leadership, and more aware of the world around them.